Arisamiga/Discord-Ticket-Bot/README.md

 + Remove reaction on started embed after channel is created.
 + Made role being able to react to tickets.
 + Capped tickets at 1
++ Ability to delete channel with close command

 ### A Simple useful ticket bot for discord coded in Discord.js